About this curriculum

 Preface

-The Montessori Australia Group firmly believes in the Montessori idea of ‘Education as an aid to life’.
+Montessori Australia firmly believes in the Montessori idea of ‘Education as an aid to life’.
 We believe that the child is born with amazing potentialities and is entitled to support, time and opportunities to maximise these through the provision of appropriate learning environments and with the support of adults who understand child development and how to support, encourage and extend the child’s learning.
+We know that education of the young child, and the adult that this child will become, begins at birth within the family and that the home and school environments must work in collaboration to support the child’s optimal growth and development.

-The Montessori Australia Group is very committed to promoting Montessori, improving the quality of programmes, and supporting Montessori schools, staff, administrators and boards.
+We are committed to promoting Montessori, improving the quality of programmes, and supporting Montessori schools, staff, administrators and boards.

 This document draws on the expertise and experience of people in both the international and national Montessori sector representing work with children from birth to eighteen years.
 We thank all those who generously contributed and look forward to working with all those in Montessori settings as we enter this next exciting stage of ensuring quality Montessori education for all children.

-Montessori Australia Group (2021)
+Montessori Australia Group (2026)

 Acknowledgements